GoSXiang/Malaria_Detection/README.md

 |notebooks       | Contains the google colab notebooks on training and analysis     |
 |src    | Contains the python scripts required for the training and analysis          |
 |weights     | Some sample weights stored in h5 format                      |
+|images | Contains the .png images of some sample cell images

 ##  Evaluation Metrics